 Administrative sanctions are imposed by the Financial Supervisory Authority.
 A decision of the Financial Supervisory Authority to impose a sanction may be appealed against to the Helsinki Administrative Court.

-Some of the most serious acts and neglects have also been criminalised either in the legislation governing the financial markets or in the Criminal Code.
-For example, chapter 51 of the Criminal Code contains provisions on the abuse of insider information, market price distortion, and security market information offence.
+Some of the most serious acts and omissions have also been criminalised either in the legislation governing the financial markets or in the Criminal Code.
+For example, chapter 51 of the Criminal Code contains provisions on the abuse of insider information, market price distortion, and security market information offences.
 Several statutes governing the financial markets also contain provisions on liability for damages.